russoz/andebox/README.md

 ### Simplify ansible-test

 No need to clone in specific locations or keep track of env variables.
-Simply clone whichever collection you want and run:
+Simply clone whichever collection you want and run the `ansible-test` command as:

-    $ andebox test -- sanity --docker default -v --test validate-modules
+    $ andebox test -- sanity --docker default --test validate-modules plugins/modules/mymodule.py
+    $ andebox test -- unit --docker default test/units/plugins/modules/mymodule.py
+    $ andebox test -- integration --docker default mymodule

 By default, `andebox` will discover the full name of the collection by parsing the `galaxy.yml` file usually found in the local directory.
 If the file is not present or if it fails for any reason, the option `--collection` may be used to specify it, as in:

     $ andebox test --collection community.general -- sanity --docker default -v --test validate-modules